kedacore/keda-docs/content/docs/2.0/concepts/external-scalers.md

 ```

 The `Scaler` interface defines 4 methods:
-- `GetMetrics` and `GetMetricsSpecForScaling` that are used to build the HPA definition for that particular scaler.
 - `IsActive` is called on `pollingInterval` defined in the ScaledObject/ScaledJob CRDs and scaling to 1 happens if this returns true
 - `Close` is called to allow the scaler to clean up connections or other resources.
+- `GetMetricSpec` returns the target value for the HPA definition for the scaler.
+For more details refer to [Implementing `GetMetricSpec`](#5-implementing-getmetricspec)
+- `GetMetrics` returns the value of the metric refered to from `GetMetricSpec`.
+For more details refer to [Implementing `GetMetrics`](#6-implementing-getmetrics)

+> Refer to the [HPA docs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/) for how HPA calculates replicaCount based on metric value and target value.

 The `PushScaler` interface adds `Run` method.
 The `Run` method receives a push channel (`active`), that the scaler can push `true` to any time to force scaling action independently from `pollingInterval`.